SlotNSlot/whitepaper/whitepaper.md

 RANDAO has developed a collective commit&reveal solution where some number of participants pledge certain amount of bounty and get rewarded if they honestly act in generating a random number, otherwise losing the pledge.
 This method has some limitations to be implemented for SlotNSlot.
 It requires a sufficient number of participants which may slow down the response and raise the cost due to the need for reward.
 Moreover, this is vulnerable to DDoS attacks, endangering the entire system.

 Dao.Casino implemented a per-transaction strategy.
 A pair of private and public key is generated by an banker and the public key is stored in the contract.
 Then a random number is sent from the player and encrypted by the banker.
 The contract then verifies the encrypted public key with the existing one, and generates the random number.
-This implementation uses numerous transactions for each bet, affecting both the response and cost.
+This implementation uses numerous transactions for each bet, affecting both the response and cost. (edit: Dao.Casino announced on July 12th 2017 that they'll be using state-channel solutions.)

 iDice utilized an intermediary between blockchain and an external RNG service, Oraclize.
 This also requires a number of transactions between the game contract and the Oraclize contract, thus having a high dependency on blockchain confirmation time and cost.
 Furthermore, this solution is not a provably fair one since an external service cannot be ensured to be honest.